-11B-705.1.2.1 Platform edges.
-Detectable warning surfaces at platform boarding edges shall be 24 inches (610 mm) wide and shall extend the full length of the public use areas of the platform.

-11B-705.1.2.2 Curb ramps.
+- 11B-705.1.2.1 Platform edges.
+Detectable warning surfaces at platform boarding edges shall be 24 inches (610 mm) wide and shall extend the full length of the public use areas of the platform. - 11B-705.1.2.2 Curb ramps.
 Detectable warnings at curb ramps shall extend 36 inches (914 mm) in the direction of travel.
-Detectable warnings shall extend the full width of the ramp run excluding any flared sides.
-Detectable warnings shall be located so the edge nearest the curb is 6 inches (152 mm) minimum and 8 inches (203 mm) maximum from the line at the face of the curb marking the transition between the curb and the gutter, street or highway.

-Exception: On parallel curb ramps, detectable warnings shall be placed on the turning space at the flush transition between the street and sidewalk.

-11B-705.1.2.3 Islands or cut-through medians.
-Detectable warnings at pedestrian islands or cut-through medians shall be 36 inches (914 mm) minimum in depth extending the full width of the pedestrian path or cut-through, placed at the edges of the pedestrian island or cut-through median, and shall be separated by 24 inches (610 mm) minimum of walking surface without detectable warnings.

-Exception: Detectable warnings shall be 24 inches (610 mm) minimum in depth at pedestrian islands or cut-through medians that are less than 96 inches (2438 mm) in length in the direction of pedestrian travel.

-- 11B-705.1.2.4 Bus stops.
-When detectable warnings are provided at bus stop pads, it shall be 36 inches (914 mm) in width. - 11B-705.1.2.5 Hazardous vehicular areas.
+Detectable warnings shall extend the full width of the ramp run less 2 inches (51 mm) maximum on each side, excluding any flared sides.
+Detectable warnings shall be located so the edge nearest the curb is 6 inches (152 mm) minimum and 8 inches (203 mm) maximum from the line at the face of the curb marking the transition between the curb and the gutter, street or highway. - Exception: On parallel curb ramps, detectable warnings shall be placed on the turning space at the flush transition between the street and sidewalk.
+Detectable warnings shall extend the full width of the turning space at the flush transition between the street and the sidewalk less 2 inches (51 mm) maximum on each side. - 11B-705.1.2.3 Islands or cut-through medians.
+Detectable warnings at pedestrian islands or cut-through medians shall be 36 inches (914 mm) minimum in depth extending the full width of the pedestrian path or cut-through less 2 inches (51 mm) maximum on each side, placed at the edges of the pedestrian island or cut-through median, and shall be separated by 24 inches (610 mm) minimum of walking surface without detectable warnings. - Exception: Detectable warnings shall be 24 inches (610 mm) minimum in depth at pedestrian islands or cut-through medians that are less than 96 inches (2438 mm) in length in the direction of pedestrian travel. - 11B-705.1.2.4 Bus stops.
+When detectable warnings are provided at bus stop boarding and alighting areas, the detectable warnings shall extend the full width of the boarding/alighting area and shall be 36 inches (914 mm) minimum in depth. - 11B-705.1.2.5 Hazardous vehicular areas.
 Detectable warnings at hazardous vehicular areas shall be 36 inches (914 mm) in width. - 11B-705.1.2.6 Reflecting pools.
 When detectable warnings are provided at reflecting pools, it shall be 24 inches (610 mm) minimum and 36 inches (914 mm) maximum in width. - 11B-705.1.2.7 Track crossings.
 Detectable warnings at track crossings shall be 36 inches (914 mm) in the direction of pedestrian travel and extend the full width of the circulation path. - 11B-705.2 Detectable directional texture.
 Detectable directional texture at transit boarding platforms shall comply with Figure 11B-705.2 and shall be 0.1 inch (2.5 mm) in height that tapers off to 0.04 inch (1.0 mm), with bars raised 0.2 inch (5.1 mm) from the surface.
 The raised bars shall be 1.3 inches (33 mm) wide and 3 inches (76 mm) from center-to-center of each bar.
 This surface shall differ from adjoining walking surfaces in resiliency or sound-on-cane contact.
-The color shall be yellow conforming to Federal Color No. 33538.
+The color shall be yellow and approximate FS 33538 of Federal Standard 595C.
 This surface will be placed directly behind the yellow detectable warning texture specified in Section 11B-705.1.2.1, aligning with all doors of the transit vehicles where passengers will embark.
 The width of the directional texture shall be equal to the width of the transit vehicle's door opening.
 The depth of the texture shall not be less than 36 inches (914 mm).